From Wikipedia - Reading time: 52 min

 The state is a popular destination for medical tourism and the cities of Chennai and Coimbatore house some of Asia's premier hospitals.[77][78]

-Telangana, a state with rich historic and cultural heritage is one of the most frequented tourist places in South India.
-Also known as The City of Pearls, Hyderabad is today one of the most developed cities in the country and a modern hub of information technology, ITES, and biotechnology.
-Hyderabad is known for its rich history, culture and architecture representing its unique character as a meeting point for North and South India, and also its multilingual culture.
+Telangana is one of the most frequented tourist places in South India.
+Hyderabad is one of the most developed cities in the country and a modern hub of information technology, ITES, and biotechnology.
+Hyderabad is known for its rich history, culture and architecture representing its character as a meeting point for North and South India.
+Hyderabad was ranked second best place in the world to visit in 2015 by National Geographic's Traveler magazine.[79]

 Famous Buddhist centres: